MatteoRagni/notes-from-a-cloud-dev-architect/12-aws-services.md

 ### Amazon RDS (Relational Database Service)

 [Amazon RDS](https://aws.amazon.com/rds/) is a managed relational database service supporting engines like PostgreSQL, MySQL, MariaDB, SQL Server, and Oracle.
 It abstracts away much of the heavy lifting of running databases: provisioning, patching, backups, and basic monitoring.
-Architects use RDS when they want SQL but don’t want to operate databases at the OS and storage level.
+Developers use RDS when they want SQL but don’t want to operate databases at the OS and storage level.
 Features include Multi‑AZ deployments, read replicas, automated backups, and integration with IAM for security.

 **Typical scenario / pattern**
 A standard pattern is a stateless application stack (on EC2/ECS/EKS) talking to an RDS PostgreSQL database in private subnets.
 Multi‑AZ deployment provides high availability; read replicas support read scaling and reporting.
 Maintenance windows allow controlled patching, and automated snapshots underpin point‑in‑time recovery strategies.
 Compared to self‑managed databases on EC2, RDS reduces operational burden and simplifies compliance.

 ### Amazon DynamoDB

 [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a fully managed NoSQL key‑value and document database designed for millisecond latency at scale.
 It offers automatic partitioning, on‑demand or provisioned capacity, and features like global tables and streams.
-Architects choose DynamoDB when they need **predictable performance, massive scale, and flexible schemas**, especially for access patterns that can be modeled as key‑based lookups and range queries.
+Developers choose DynamoDB when they need **predictable performance, massive scale, and flexible schemas**, especially for access patterns that can be modeled as key‑based lookups and range queries.
 It supports fine‑grained IAM permissions and integrates with Lambda, Kinesis, and other services for event‑driven designs.

 **Typical scenario / pattern**
 Typical use cases include user profiles, session stores, shopping carts, and IoT device state.
 A reference pattern is a serverless backend where API Gateway and Lambda functions read/write to DynamoDB, using DynamoDB Streams to trigger additional processing or projections (read models).

 ### Amazon ElastiCache

 [Amazon ElastiCache](https://aws.amazon.com/elasticache/) is a managed in‑memory data store supporting Redis and Memcached.
 It provides sub‑millisecond latency for frequently accessed data, making it ideal as a cache layer in front of databases or APIs.
-Architects leverage ElastiCache to reduce database load, reduce latency, and implement patterns like **cache‑aside**, **write‑through**, and **session storage**.
+Developers leverage ElastiCache to reduce database load, reduce latency, and implement patterns like **cache‑aside**, **write‑through**, and **session storage**.
 It supports replication, clustering for horizontal scale, automatic failover, and integration with VPC networking and IAM (via auth at the application layer).

 **Typical scenario / pattern**
 A common pattern is a high‑traffic web application where reads are offloaded from RDS or DynamoDB by caching hot keys in ElastiCache for Redis.
 Application code follows a cache‑aside pattern: check the cache first, fall back to the database on miss, then populate the cache.
 Another use case is centralized session storage for horizontally scaled web servers, ensuring consistent user sessions across multiple instances.

 ### Amazon SQS (Simple Queue Service)

 [Amazon SQS](https://aws.amazon.com/sqs/) is a fully managed message queuing service that enables asynchronous, decoupled communication between components.
 It supports standard queues (at‑least‑once delivery, best‑effort ordering) and FIFO queues (exactly‑once processing, ordered delivery).
-Architects use SQS to buffer work between producers and consumers, absorb bursts, and increase resilience when downstream systems are slow or temporarily unavailable.
+Developers use SQS to buffer work between producers and consumers, absorb bursts, and increase resilience when downstream systems are slow or temporarily unavailable.
 Visibility timeouts, dead‑letter queues, and long polling are key tuning knobs.

 **Typical scenario / pattern**
 A common pattern is a producer (e.g. web API) pushing jobs to an SQS queue, while a fleet of workers (EC2, ECS, or Lambda) consumes messages at its own pace.
 This decouples request handling from background processing—for instance, sending emails, resizing images, or applying business rules—improving user‑perceived latency and system robustness.
 Dead‑letter queues collect poisoned messages for later inspection.

 ### Amazon MSK (Managed Streaming for Apache Kafka)

 [Amazon MSK](https://aws.amazon.com/msk/) is a fully managed service for running Apache Kafka on AWS.
 It handles cluster provisioning, patching, and monitoring while giving you a native Kafka interface.
-Architects adopt MSK when they want **event streaming** with Kafka’s ecosystem (producers, consumers, Kafka Connect, Kafka Streams) but don’t want to operate ZooKeeper/broker infrastructure.
+Developers adopt MSK when they want **event streaming** with Kafka’s ecosystem (producers, consumers, Kafka Connect, Kafka Streams) but don’t want to operate ZooKeeper/broker infrastructure.
 MSK integrates with VPC networking, IAM (via MSK IAM auth), and storage options like EBS.
 You still design topics, partitions, and retention policies as in self‑managed Kafka.

 **Typical scenario / pattern**
 A reference pattern is a centralized event bus where microservices publish domain events (e.g. `OrderPlaced`, `PaymentCaptured`) to Kafka topics on MSK.
 Downstream services subscribe to those events for projections, analytics, or integration with external systems.
 This enables event‑driven architectures, audit logs, and near real‑time analytics pipelines when combined with consumers running on ECS/EKS or serverless functions.

 ### Amazon Redshift

 [Amazon Redshift](https://aws.amazon.com/redshift/) is a fully managed, petabyte‑scale data warehouse optimized for analytical queries.
 It uses columnar storage and massively parallel processing (MPP) to run complex SQL queries quickly over large datasets.
-Architects use Redshift as the central analytics engine in a **modern data warehouse** or lakehouse architecture.
+Developers use Redshift as the central analytics engine in a **modern data warehouse** or lakehouse architecture.

 **Typical scenario / pattern**
 A common pattern is ingesting raw data into S3, transforming it via Glue (AWS Extract Transform Load service) or other ETL tools, and loading it into Redshift tables.
 BI tools connect to Redshift for dashboards and ad‑hoc analysis.
 This architecture centralizes enterprise reporting and analytics with strong performance and governance.